adelphes/google-search-ext/README.md

-# google-search-ext README
+# Google Search

-This is a simple extension that allows developers to perform a quick Google search of any highlighted text, right from within the VS Code editor.
+A simple extension allowing developers to perform a Google search of any highlighted text, straight from the VS Code editor.

 * Highlight some text in the editor (or just point the cursor inside a word)
 * Use the VS Code Command Palette or Menu tool button to launch a preview window with the Google search results